Guide to Council Tax 2026/27

 Please note that for billing purposes only the percentage increase shown on the bill is rounded to one decimal place.
 For example, 2.99% will be shown as 3.0%.

-Households in the borough living in an area without a parish and town council will pay £146.42 Council Tax at band D for services provided by the borough council - that is 40p per day.
+Households in the borough living in an area without a parish and town council will pay £151.42 council tax at band D for services provided by the borough council - that is 41p per day.

-Significant investment in frontline services as part of 10p a week Council Tax rise for 2025/26
+Significant investment in frontline services as part of 10p a week council tax rise for 2026/27

-Although your Council Tax is collected by Basingstoke and Deane, the majority of this money goes to other public service providers such as Hampshire County Council, Hampshire and Isle of Wight Fire and Rescue Authority and the Police and Crime Commissioner for Hampshire and Isle of Wight, as well as parish and town councils.
+Although your council tax is collected by Basingstoke and Deane, the majority of this money goes to other public service providers such as Hampshire County Council, Hampshire and Isle of Wight Fire and Rescue and the Police and Crime Commissioner for Hampshire and Isle of Wight, as well as parish and town councils.

-As a result of carefully managing our finances and an established commercial property and cash investment portfolio, which raises more than double the amount of income as Council Tax to help pay for our services, we are in a position that few other councils are in.
-This is despite falling government funding, increasing costs to deliver our services alongside increased demand for them and the impact of partner organisations.
+As a result of carefully managing our finances and an established commercial property and cash investment portfolio, which raises more than double the amount of income as council tax to help pay for our services, we are in a position that few other councils are in.
+This means we are able to invest in our key frontline services that residents value, despite increased costs and demand for our services.

-Focusing on the priorities of our residents, businesses and partners following feedback, our budget for 2025/2026 builds on significant additional investment in our services agreed as part of the 2024/25 budget and includes funding for a number of new initiatives.
-To help fund this, our share of your Council Tax bill will only increase by 10p per week for the average household as part of a balanced package of measures.
+To help fund this, our share of your council tax bill will only increase by 10p per week for the average household as part of a balanced package of measures.

-To address a projected budget gap of £2.90 million by 2028/29, we will continue to look at savings and new ways of raising additional money to help pay for our services.
+To address a projected budget gap of £1.93M by 2029/30, we will continue to look at new ways of raising additional money to help pay for our services.

-All of these measures will mean that we are able to continue to invest in communities across the borough and to spend one of the highest amounts per head on services of all districts, despite having the lowest Council Tax levels in Hampshire.
+These measures mean that we are able to continue to invest in communities across the borough and to spend one of the highest amounts per head on services of all districts, despite having one of the lowest council tax levels in Hampshire.

 Spending on our services

-There are reasons other than inflation why our budget and therefore the amount required from Council Tax has to change such as investment in services.
-For 2025/26 our Council Tax requirement is £10,253,109.
-This is broken down as shown below:
+There are reasons other than inflation why our budget, and therefore the amount required from council tax, has to change such as investment in services.
+For 2026/27 our council tax requirement is £10,664,889 and this is broken down as shown below:

 NET